 I’ve had several careers in my life but have never been grabbed by any of them, until now.
 I think I have finally found my calling as a writer.
 Although I have many interests, my life has always been about family, faith, and sports.
 I love athletics.
 I enjoyed playing baseball, football, and basketball on high school teams and have continued playing these sports along with golf as an adult.
 I’m a gigantic fan of sports teams and players.
 I’m astounded by the skill of professional athletes.
 I mean really, how good are these guys!
 I’m a firm believer in the “backyard rule”.
 These pros make it look so easy but don’t be fooled.
 If you think you too could do what they do, go out in your backyard and try it.
 Trust me.
 They are truly professionals, spending 10,000+ hours at perfecting their craft.

 I started writing this blog in Spring 2016 and was published for the first time in September ’16 as I was asked to be the Chicago Bears beat writer for FootballNation.net.
+In 2017 I wrote for a site called ArmchairAllAmericans.com.
+I’m currently looking for another site that is a better fit for my interests and writing style.
 This blog is just the beginning of my writing career!
 Future plans include being published in national magazines and even writing a book or two.

 So let’s see what happens as we journey together!
 I appreciate all the followers, likes, and comments.
 Feel free to contact me via email at: email@example.com.
 I love hearing from the fans.